Supporting local brands is not one of some Malaysians’ strong suit, and it isn’t just because of the lack of talents.

-Although many fans oppose their statements by claiming that they should look at the bigger picture that BTS’s influence and fame will promote Malaysia’s name as one of the best holiday destinations, it doesn’t change the underlying reality: it’s either Malaysia lacks of talents that could stand out on international stage, or the people simply refuse to acknowledge local talents even if they do exist.
+Although many fans oppose their statements by claiming that they should look at the bigger picture that BTS’s influence and fame will promote Malaysia’s name as one of the best holiday destinations, it doesn’t change the underlying reality: it’s either Malaysia lacks talents that stand out on the international stage, or the people simply refuse to acknowledge local talents even if they do exist.

 Until Malaysians learn to let go of the mindset that local-made music, films, books, or any other products are “not good enough”, nothing can be done to change the future for art pursuers for the better.